What is a Service?

 Was this article helpful?

-• A service is the result of work or provided resources from the service provider that holds value for the customer.
+• A service is the work done or resources provided by a service provider that delivers value to the customer.

 what is a service